lucpod/ticketless/lessons/04-serverless-application-model/README.md

 Try to fill the blanks in the sample implementation above and write the code that implements all the steps.
 If you get stuck, or you prefer to be guided through it, you can see a solution in [`resources/lambda/gig-api-mock`](/resources/lambda/gig-api-mock/src/index.js).

-> 💡 **TIP**: Since the frontend will invoke these APIs from a different documentation, the APIs response need to have the header:
+> 💡 **TIP**: Since the frontend will invoke these APIs from a different domain, the APIs response need to have the header:
 >
 > ```plain
 > Access-Control-Allow-Origin: *